HoneyGol-Microsystems/vesp-alpha/README.md

 Using special opcodes instead of the `tohost` mechanism is fine for all other tests but not for the test where the `ecall` instruction itself is tested (rv32mi-p-scall).
 To detect a success in this test we abuse the `write_tohost` routine to signalize the result using the aforementioned 0x1 opcode.
 This can be done, because as it was mentioned, `write_tohost` is not used anywhere else in our modification of the test result handling.

 ## Compilation of user programs
-User programs can be written in C or using assembly (with `.S` suffix).
+User programs can be written in C or using assembly (with `.S` suffix, not `.s`).
 Executables of these programs can be generated in two ways:
-1. compiling program as **standalone** - the final executable should not contain any platform specific code (startup or firmware libraries),
+1. compiling program as **standalone** - the final executable will not contain any platform specific code (startup or firmware libraries),
 2. compiling program as **firmware** - startup code and VESP firmware library will be linked together with the user program.

 The user programs have to fulfill a certain structure - for more information on this, see [Writing programs for available targets](#writing-programs-for-available-targets).
 These programs can be compiled using the [main `Makefile`](software/Makefile), where `standalone` and `firmware` targets are implemented - see [Using the `Makefile`](#using-the-makefile) on how to use it.